bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 Which version of PHP is supported ?
 -----------------------------------

-As of Bacula-Web version 9.0.0, the required PHP version is version <= 8.0
+As of Bacula-Web version 10.0.0, the minimal required PHP version is version <= 7.4

 .. important::